outofcoffee/imposter/docs/config_location.md

 ```

 This will create a ZIP file in the current working directory, which can be [deployed to Lambda](run_imposter_aws_lambda.md).
 The bundle contains both the Imposter engine and the configuration files.

+> See the Bundled Configuration section of the [deployment patterns](deployment_patterns.md#bundled-configuration) page for more information.

 ---